dromara/sureness/README.md

 Sureness provides the following common interfaces as extension points:

 - `Subject`:  Authenticated authorized  user's account interface, provide the account's username,password, request resources, roles, etc.
-- `SubjectCreate`: create subject interface, provider create method.
+- `SubjectCreate`: Create subject interface, provider create method.
-- `Processor`:  process subject interface, where happen authentication and authorization.
+- `Processor`:  Process subject interface, where happen authentication and authorization.
-- `PathTreeProvider`: resource data provider, it can load data from txt or database,etc.
+- `PathTreeProvider`: Resource data provider, it can load data from txt or database,etc.
-- `SurenessAccountProvider`: account data provider, it can load data from txt or database,etc.
+- `SurenessAccountProvider`: Account data provider, it can load data from txt or database,etc.

 Refer to [Extension Point](docs/extend-point.md) for the extended documentation.